LifeJiggy/LifeJiggy/README.md

 From code to binaries, AI prompts to zero-days — I hunt vulnerabilities across the stack to make systems safer, smarter, and more resilient.**

 🔐 **"Many roles, one goal"**:
-**Bug Bounty Hunter • Software Developer • AI Engineer • Reverse Engineer • Prompt Alchemist**
+**Bug Bounty Hunter • Software Developer • AI Integrator • Reverse Engineer • Chess Player**

 ---